pdbentley/lidR/canopy.md

 ## Resolution

 `canopyModel` has an optional parameter `resolution`.
 The cell size is the square of the resolution.
+Default is 2.

-	canopy = canopyModel(lidar, resolution = 4)
+	canopy = canopyModel(lidar, res = 2)